Incoming juvenile cells in Cheboygan jail highlight youth facility shortage

-Two juvenile detention cells may be coming to the Cheboygan County Sherriff’s Department – the first in Michigan to share the same building as a county jail.
+Two juvenile detention cells may be coming to the Cheboygan County Sheriff’s Department – the first in Michigan to share the same building as a county jail.

 Cheboygan County Sherriff Dale Clermont said the project is a grant-funded effort between his department and Cheboygan Probate/Family Court that may address two issues.